mikaelasturk/js-project-movies/READMETemplate.md

 -  [LinkedIn](https://www.linkedin.com/)

 ## <a id="license"></a> 📄 License
+State the license or usage conditions for the project.

+or//
 This project was created as part of a Technigo course assignment.
 For educational purposes only.